Extending and Organizing Your Solution

 Browsing non-solution files and folders

 One way of exploring non-solution items is to add external items to your solution.
-But Rider also allows you to open and explore any files and folders even without any solution being open.
-This way you can work on web projects that do not have a Solution file or just study any text file in Rider's editor.
+But JetBrains Rider also allows you to open and explore any files and folders even without any solution being open.
+This way you can work on web projects that do not have a .sln file or just study any text file in the editor.

-To open a file or a folder, press Ctrl+O or choose
+To open a file or a folder, press Ctrl+O or choosefrom the main menu.
+Depending on what you choose, JetBrains Rider will do one of the following: